On 15th June 2019 we exchanged our personal vows on a gorgeous beach in Bali, and officially became Mr. & Mrs. Reading.

 Once everything was signed the feel good Bruno Mars song “I Think I Want to Marry You,” came on and the newlyweds walked back down the aisle as husband and wife for a flower shower to end the ceremony.

-It was then time to grab a drink from the pop up bar and have some family photos.
+It was then time to grab a drink from the pop up bar and have some family photos, we hired a great Family Photographer.
 This one with all the guests smiling is our favourite!

 Will’s mum gifted me a horseshoe (another English tradition), which I had with me in all the family photos.

 After the family photos we had about half an hour for all our couple photos on the beach before sunset.